 Best Majors for Law School Applicants

 How do law school admission committees evaluate people with different undergraduate majors?
 Are there good majors and bad majors for law school applications?
 I wouldn’t quite say there are bad majors – I think there are good things about most areas of study, and if you have good grades then you’re absolutely set.
+(This post is originally from 2009; I’m updating it on June 17, 2019).

 For a deeper look at what at best majors for law school and how to get in, check out the bestselling book The Law School Admission Game.

 Law schools want people from different backgrounds with a wide range of undergraduate majors, and from different schools for that matter.
+But the most important thing is that law schools are trying to determine whether you’ll be successful in law school.
+That’s why the rigor of your undergraduate major – and your performance in it – matters.

 How Law Schools View Your Major: